 A vital part of PECO’s commitment to the environment is the protection of wildlife habitat and the assurance of biodiversity.
 Because PECO operates in and around wetlands and other ecologically sensitive areas, we must take care to minimize all impact to these environments.

-We support municipalities by funding the removal and replacement of diseased, weakened or tall-growing trees under our overhead power lines.
-PECO uses Arbor Day as an opportunity to educate its customers about the values that trees can bring.
+We support municipalities through the removal of diseased, weakened or tall-growing trees near our overhead power lines.
+PECO directs customers to the Arbor Day Foundation's educational materials about the benefits that trees can provide.
 Planting the right tree in the right place can enhance property values and increase a home’s energy efficiency year-round.

 PECO spends millions of dollars each year on tree clearance and vegetation management work around the company’s 14,000 miles of electric transmission and distribution lines.
 This work ensures PECO maintains compliance with strict federal reliability standards for transmission system reliability.